jasminajovanovic/IMR/README.md

 ## Project Description:

-An investigation of Infant Mortality Rates (IMR) in the United States and the associated factors.
+The United States has a higher Infant Mortaility Rate than any other wealthy country in the world.
+We set out to investigate the causes of Infant Mortality Rates (IMR) in the United States and the associated factors.

 ![IMR, US vs Other Countries](Images/imr_by_country.png)